Community

 • Quelle meilleure façon de se plonger dans le Mois du patrimoine asiatique qu’à travers l’objectif captivant du cinéma asiatique ?
 Voici une sélection de films qui mettent en valeur ou sont créés par la communauté asiatique.
 Alors, prenez votre pop-corn et rejoignez-nous pour un voyage cinématographique.
 Office national du film (ONF) Découvrez la sélection de films du ONF sur les communautés asiatiques et leurs histoires racontées par des cinéastes d’origine asiatique.
 Cette…

 • Welcome to our library’s celebration of Asian Heritage Month!
-This small selection of ten titles commemorate the rich tapestry of Asian cultures and histories from a Western Canadian perspective.
+This selection of ten titles commemorate the rich tapestry of Asian cultures and histories from a Western Canadian perspective.
 From tales of resilience in the face of adversity to narratives of cultural fusion and identity exploration, these books offer a glimpse into the lives of Asian Canadians in the west.
-No, really, where are you from? : personal stories of Chinese identity…
+No, really, where are you from? : personal stories of Chinese identity retention…

 • The 30th augustana human library runs on Sunday, May 5 from 1-3 p.m.
 MDT.
 The 30th human library is a hybrid event — the flexibility of the virtual context allows human books and readers alike from all over the world to participate!
 We invite you to register for the event – join us online or in-person.
 All 30 augustana human library events have one purpose in mind: to further the development and…